Maheshpal47/Cointab-Assignment/README.md

 # Cointab-Assignment
 This project is a company assignment given by the company called Cointab.
 The objective of the project is to create a web application that manages user data.
-It is built using a tech stack that includes React with Mantin UI for the frontend, MySQL, and Node.js for the backend.
+It is built using a tech stack that includes HTML,CSS,JS for frontend, MySQL For database, and Node.js for the backend.

 # Final OutPut